AUTISM SPECTRUM DISORDERS: BEHAVIOR MANAGEMENT

 - Recommend tools for assessing behavior.

 Behavior Intervention Plans

 - Describe the behavioral effect of sensory processing disorders.

 - Explain how to support students with autism spectrum disorders using research on behavior intervention.

-- Recommend a comprehensive behavior intervention plan.
+- Develop a comprehensive behavior intervention plan.